 We can help you sift through the options to tailor a climb to your exact requirements accounting for your levels of fitness and budget.

-This 8 day tour includes a 6 day trek using the popular and original route up to the summit of Uhuru - the Roof of Africa.
+This 8 day tour (with 6 day trek) uses the popular and original route up to the summit of Uhuru - the Roof of Africa.
 There are wonderful views of the forested slopes and glacial valleys of this volcanic landscape.
 Accommodation is in shared huts with bunk beds and the ascent and descent are via Gilman’s Point on the rim of the Kibo volcano.Find Out More